 OUR ONGOING MISSION

-Today, Trajan continues to fulfill Jarvis’ promise to provide “on-the-spot reports of major conventions, in depth studies of current trends, mint reports, feature stories, club news and introductions to noteworthy personalities of the hobby.”
+Today, The Trajan Publishing Corporation continues to fulfill Jarvis’ promise to provide “on-the-spot reports of major conventions, in depth studies of current trends, mint reports, feature stories, club news and introductions to noteworthy personalities of the hobby.”

 Since the beginning, the magazine has published its popular pricing guide, which is now known as Trends (and then as the Standard Price Guide).
 It’s still updated biweekly with a rotating board of guest editors headed by trusted numismatist Michael Findlay, who’s also the president of the Canadian Association of Numismatic Dealers.